About 13f-changes

 Refresh cadence

-A GitHub Action polls EDGAR daily during the four 45-day filing windows (mid-Feb, mid-May, mid-Aug, mid-Nov).
+A GitHub Action polls EDGAR every 30 minutes during the active filing-window days in February, May, August, and November.
 When a new filing lands, a manual review session ingests it, classifies any new positions, computes the diff, and ships.
+A separate weekday workflow refreshes the latest-price snapshot around 6pm EST.

 Limitations